 D3.1.
+Biodiversity conservation

-Biodiversity conservation The event organizer supports biodiversity conservation and minimizes disturbances to natural ecosystems.
-The event organizer works with local conservation bodies to identify natural protected areas, areas of high biodiversity value, and wildlife and habitats in the event locations that its operations may impact.
-The event organizer has a written plan to avoid and mitigate activities with the potential to disturb the areas identified above.
-The event organizer provides and records monetary or in-kind support for biodiversity conservation in the region where it is based or in event destinations.
-The event organizer funds the rehabilitation of natural ecosystems that are disturbed or damaged by its office operations and its event activities.
+The event organizer supports biodiversity conservation and minimizes disturbances to natural ecosystems.

+- The event organizer works with local conservation bodies to identify natural protected areas, areas of high biodiversity value, and wildlife and habitats in the event locations that its operations may impact. - The event organizer has a written plan to avoid and mitigate activities with the potential to disturb the areas identified above. - The event organizer funds the rehabilitation of natural ecosystems that are disturbed or damaged by its event activities.

 D3.2.
+Invasive species

-Invasive species The event organizer takes measures to avoid the introduction of invasive species.
-The event organizer provides guidelines to relevant stakeholders to avoid the introduction of invasive species.
+The event organizer takes measures to avoid the introduction of invasive species.

+- The event organizer provides guidelines to relevant stakeholders to avoid the introduction of invasive species. - 2.
 When using live plants for landscaping and decoration, the event organizer procures native or endemic plants and avoids invasive species.

 D3.3.
-Natural sites and wildlife interactions The event organizer manages visits to natural sites, wildlife interactions, and procurement from the wild in order to minimize adverse impacts.
-When organizing visits to natural sites or wildlife interactions as part of the event, the event organizer complies with guidelines from local conservation bodies or relevant local authorities to minimize adverse impacts on the environment and wildlife, if applicable.
-For any visits to natural sites or wildlife interactions that are part of the event, the event organizer provides attendees with guidelines from local conservation bodies or relevant local authorities to minimize adverse impacts to the environment and wildlife, if applicable.
-If working with suppliers for wildlife viewing or interactions in the event destination, the event organizer conducts due diligence to ensure suppliers are in compliance with local and national regulations and guidelines concerning wildlife.
-The event organizer conducts due diligence to ensure suppliers and exhibitors that provide or exhibit wildlife or products from the wild are in compliance with local and national regulations concerning wildlife harvesting and trade.

-5. The event organizer informs attendees about regulations concerning wildlife harvesting, consumption, and trade and the need to avoid buying illegal products/souvenirs derived from threatened species of wildlife notified by the International Union for Conservation of Nature (IUCN) or the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+Natural sites and wildlife interactions

+The event organizer manages visits to natural sites, wildlife interactions, and procurement from the wild in order to minimize adverse impacts.

+- When organizing visits to natural sites or wildlife interactions as part of the event, the event organizer complies with guidelines from local conservation bodies or relevant local authorities to minimize adverse impacts on the environment and wildlife, if applicable. - For any visits to natural sites or wildlife interactions that are part of the event, the event organizer provides attendees with guidelines from local conservation bodies or relevant local authorities to minimize adverse impacts to the environment and wildlife, if applicable. - 3.
+If working with suppliers for wildlife viewing or interactions in the event destination, the event organizer conducts due diligence to ensure suppliers are in compliance with local and national regulations and guidelines concerning wildlife. - The event organizer conducts due diligence to ensure suppliers and exhibitors that provide or exhibit wildlife or products from the wild are in compliance with local and national regulations concerning wildlife harvesting and trade. - 5.
+The event organizer informs attendees about regulations concerning wildlife harvesting, consumption, and trade and the need to avoid buying illegal products/souvenirs derived from threatened species of wildlife notified by the International Union for Conservation of Nature (IUCN) or the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 D3.4.
+Animal welfare

-Animal welfare The event organizer supports the welfare of any animals at its events or offices.
-If any wild or domestic animals are present at the event, their housing, care, and handling comply with local and national regulations regarding animal welfare in the event destination.
-Personnel responsible for animal care regularly inspect the conditions of animals and their housing.
-Personnel responsible for animal care have appropriate qualifications and experience and are fully licensed, if applicable.
-The event organizer does not participate in the acquisition, breeding, or captivity of wild animals except by authorized and suitably equipped persons in compliance with local and international law.
-The event organizer does not contract with suppliers or exhibitors that capture animals from the wild for the purposes of entertainment, display, or sale.
-If working with suppliers to provide or care for on-site animals, the event organizer conducts due diligence to ensure suppliers are in compliance with local and national regulations concerning animal welfare and captive wildlife, if applicable.
+The event organizer supports the welfare of any animals at the event.

+- If any wild or domestic animals are present at the event, their housing, care, and handling comply with local and national regulations regarding animal welfare in the event destination.
+Personnel responsible for animal care regularly inspect the conditions of animals and their housing. - Personnel responsible for animal care have appropriate qualifications and experience and are fully licensed, if applicable. - The event organizer does not participate in the acquisition, breeding, or captivity of wild animals except by authorized and suitably equipped persons in compliance with local and international law. - 4.
+The event organizer does not contract with suppliers or exhibitors that capture animals from the wild for the purposes of entertainment, display, or sale. - If working with suppliers to provide or care for on-site animals, the event organizer conducts due diligence to ensure suppliers are in compliance with local and national regulations concerning animal welfare and captive wildlife, if applicable.